 - For better sound try using headphones

-By this, we mean that the image through the glasses is best when you’re looking at an opaque, plain background in a room that isn’t filled with bright light.
+By this, I mean that the image through the glasses is best when you’re looking at an opaque, plain background in a room that isn’t filled with bright light.
 If you’re outside or facing a light source, you’ll need to attach the optional visor to have any chance of seeing what’s being displayed.

 That being said, the glasses’ HD image is pretty impressive.
 The colors aren’t as vibrant as we’d like and the lack of 4K resolution is a little disappointing but the device’s relative screen size more than makes up for it.
 It’s roughly the same size as having a 130-inch TV 4m away from you – while not completely vision-filling, it is certainly more immersive than staring at your phone screen.